Metaswitch/chronos/doc/design/resynchronization.md

 # Resynchronization

 This document describes the resynchronization process in more detail.
+There is a high level view of the resynchronization process [here](../scaling.md).

+During the resynchronization process, each Chronos node sends a series of GET and DELETE requests to every other Chronos node.
+The GET requests retrieve information about timers that the requesting node should have a replica for (under the new configuration).
+The DELETE requests are used to mark which Chronos nodes know about a timer (and so don't need to process it again).

 ## Handling a resynchronization GET request